WokLibCodeClub/OnlineCodeclub/README.md

 ### [Space Race for Python ](space_race.md)

 Build a game similar to an arcade game called Space Race.
-The player has to move a rocket from the start to the end without getting hit by a asteroids.
+The player has to move a rocket from the start to the end without getting hit by asteroids.